It’s just over twelve hours (as I write this) and the nerves are settling down after following Google I/O 2012 Day-1 announcements.

 Is Nexus Q available in your country?

 Nexus Q is available in United States for pre-order but nothing is yet finalized on its availability in other countries.
-It is available through Google Play Store and because some of the content is only available in select countries, it may be available in select countries.
+It is available through Google Play Store and because some of the content is only available in select countries.

 So, which one do I prefer?